 This all brings us to another question though.
 Why would anyone buy or own a stock if they know the share price is going to decline?
 The appeal of dividend stocks is, of course, the dividend.
 The company gives you money just for owning the stock.
 That’s not a bad deal!

-Other companies, like Starbucks (SBUX), have gone up over 135% in the last 10 years, and the dividend has gone up with it.
+Other companies, like Starbucks (SBUX), which has gone up over 150% in the last 10 years, have seen share prices rise while the dividends have gone up with them.
 In this case, you get a nice combo of increasing share prices and increasing dividends.

 Even dividend stocks aren’t something you can buy and ignore.
 It’s always a good idea to keep an eye on your investments.
 But if you want stocks that can provide income, whether or not share prices increase, dividend stocks are the way to go.
 Just watch out for those occasional duds.